 The main difference is the income taxes you pay for your contributions.
 With a traditional 401 (k) plan, you pay income taxes on any contribution or profit you withdraw.
 With a Roth 401 (k), income taxes only apply to your earnings, since you've already prepaid the money you put into the account.
 A Roth 401 (k) is a type of 401 (k) that allows you to make contributions after paying taxes and then withdraw money tax-free when you retire.

+Additionally, you can also invest in physical gold in an IRA, allowing you to diversify your retirement portfolio with Physical Gold in IRA.
 Traditional 401 (k) plans, on the other hand, allow pre-tax contributions, and retirement withdrawals are taxable.
 A Roth 401 (k) is a relatively new addition and allows you a different type of tax relief.
 With a Roth 401 (k) plan, you'll make after-tax cash contributions, so you won't get a tax break today.
 In exchange, any money you withdraw during retirement will be tax-free.

 This example shows that a Roth 401 (k) is probably the best option for those who save a lot, as they get more total benefits from tax-deferred.
 Second, people who save a lot may find that they can't take advantage of some of the options of using a traditional 401 (k) plan.
 For example, you can convert a traditional 401 (k) plan with a high account balance into a Roth IRA.
 However, this conversion may place you in a higher tax bracket than you originally planned, meaning you are losing out on tax advantages.